-Adipose tissue grafts enriched with a stromal vascular fraction (SVF) were first reported by Moseley and colleagues in 2006 [24].
-Later, it was better described by Matsumoto and colleagues [25], and soon after the technique was called "cell-assisted lipotransfer" (CLP).
-Since then, numerous preclinical studies in animals have demonstrated improvements in the volume of adipose tissue graft with CLP [26], giving rise to translational studies in humans.
+Adipose tissue grafts enriched with stromal vascular fraction (SVF) were first reported by Moseley and colleagues in 2006 [24].
+It was later further described by Matsumoto and colleagues [25], and the technique was soon termed "cell-assisted lipotransfer" (CPL).
+Since then, numerous preclinical animal studies have demonstrated improvements in adipose tissue graft volume with CPL [26], giving rise to translational studies in humans.

-In this regard, authors evaluated SVF-enriched adipose tissue grafts in 10 patients with Parry-Romberg hemifacial atrophy and found that volume retention improved substantially in the group receiving CLP (47% resorption in control subjects versus 21% in CAL) [27].
-In a tripleblind randomized clinical trial of 10 patients, authors found better retention in the group that received SVF-enriched adipose tissue grafts compared with standard adipose tissue grafts in the control group [28].
-In addition, five human cohort studies have also been published examining SVF-enriched adipose tissue grafts in the face and chest.
-Four out of five studies showed improvement with CLP [29-32].
+In this regard, authors evaluated adipose tissue grafts enriched with CPL in 10 patients with Parry-

+Romberg hemifacial atrophy and found that volume retention was substantially improved in the group receiving CPL (47% resorption in control subjects versus 21% in CAL) [27].
+In a randomized, triple-blind clinical trial of 10 patients, authors found better retention in the group receiving SVF-enriched adipose tissue grafts compared with standard adipose tissue grafting in the control group [28].
+Furthermore, five human cohort studies have also been published examining SVF-enriched adipose tissue grafts in the face and chest.
+Four of the five studies showed improvement with LPC [29-32].

-Also, a clinical study was performed on 13 patients who were candidates for a facelift.
-Patients underwent adipose tissue collection by liposuction from the abdomen and underwent one of three protocols: injection of adipose tissue enriched with SVF or stem cells derived from expanded adipose tissue, or adipose tissue plus PRP in the preauricular areas.
-As a result, the use of adipose tissue plus PRP led to the presence of more pronounced inflammatory infiltrates and vascular reactivity, increased greater vascular permeability, and certain reactivity of the nervous component.
+Furthermore, a clinical trial was conducted on 13 patients who were candidates for facelift.
+Patients underwent adipose tissue harvesting by liposuction of the abdomen and underwent one of three protocols: injection of SVF-enriched adipose tissue or expanded adipose tissue-derived stem cells, or adipose tissue plus PRP in the preauricular areas.
+As a result, the use of adipose tissue plus PRP led to the presence of more pronounced inflammatory infiltrates and greater vascular reactivity, increased vascular permeability, and some reactivity of the nervous component.
 The addition of PRP did not improve the regenerative effect.
-Therefore, the use of PRP did not show significant advantages in skin rejuvenation over the use of stem cells derived from expanded adipose tissue or adipose tissue enriched with SVF [33].
+Therefore, the use of PRP did not show significant advantages in skin rejuvenation compared to the use of stem cells derived from expanded adipose tissue or adipose tissue enriched with SVF [33].

-To corroborate these findings with further scientific evidence, a meta-analysis study investigated the effect of PRP on the survival rate of fat grafting.
-Eleven studies with 1125 patients were analyzed.
-Patients were followed up from 3 to 24 months post-lip graft (PLG).
-The adipose tissue survival rate ranged from 20.5% to 54.8% in the PLG alone and from 24.1% to 89.2% in the PRP + PLG groups.
-The survival rate was significantly higher and the recovery time was significantly shorter in the PRP + PLG group than in the PLG alone group [34].
+To corroborate these findings with greater scientific evidence, a meta-analysis study investigated the effect of PRP on the survival rate of fat grafting.
+Eleven studies with 1,125 patients were analyzed.
+Patients were followed up from 3 to 24 months post-fat grafting (LE).
+The adipose tissue survival rate ranged from 20.5% to 54.8% in the LE alone and from 24.1% to 89.2% in the PRP + LE groups.
+The survival rate was significantly higher and the recovery time was significantly shorter in the PRP + LE group than in the LE alone group [34].

-Thus, the scope of adding PRP to autologous PLG is to increase the graft survival rate.
-Upon activation, platelets release some important growth factors.
-As a result, PRP can enhance the proliferation and differentiation of AMSC into adipocytes, improve the vascularity of the adipose tissue graft, and can block the apoptosis of engrafted adipocytes.
-The other expected benefit of adding PRP to the adipose tissue graft is the improvement of skin trophic above the grafted areas.
-After the full analysis of 11 clinical studies in humans and 7 in animals, a significant increase in the survival rate of adipose tissue grafts was observed, highlighting that the addition of 20% PRP activated with calcium hydrochloride to adipose tissue grafts may enhance the results of regenerative and aesthetic facial surgeries [35].
+Thus, the aim of adding platelet-rich plasma (PRP) to autologous LE is to increase the graft survival rate.
+After activation, platelets release some important growth factors.
+As a result, PRP can increase the proliferation and differentiation of ADSCs into adipocytes, improve the vascularization of the adipose tissue graft, and can block the apoptosis of grafted adipocytes.
+The other expected benefit of adding PRP to the adipose tissue graft is the improvement of skin trophicity above the grafted areas.
+After the comprehensive analysis of 11 clinical studies in humans and 7 in animals, a significant increase in the survival rate of adipose tissue grafts was observed, highlighting that the addition of 20% PRP activated with calcium hydrochloride to adipose tissue grafts can enhance the results of regenerative and aesthetic facial surgeries [35].